dlouk/DALI/README.txt

 - "Numerical Comparison of Leja and Clenshaw-Curtis Dimension-Adaptive Collocation for Stochastic Parametric Electromagnetic Field Problems", Loukrezis, Römer and De Gersem, https://arxiv.org/abs/1712.07223
-- "Uncertainty Quantification for an Optical Grating Coupler with an Adjoint Error-Based Leja Adaptive Collocation Method", Georg, Loukrezis, Römer and Schöps, https://arxiv.org/abs/1807.07485
+- "Uncertainty Quantification for an Optical Grating Coupler with an Adjoint-Based Leja Adaptive Collocation Method", Georg, Loukrezis, Römer and Schöps, https://arxiv.org/abs/1807.07485

 In accordance to ethical scientific practice, we kindly ask to cite at least one